xerial/sbt-sonatype/README.md

 // [Important] Publishing artifacts to a local staging folder (sonatypeBundleDirectory) publishTo := sonatypePublishToBundle.value

-// Use this setting when you need to uploads artifacts directly to Sonatype
+// [Optional] Use this setting when you need to uploads artifacts directly to Sonatype
 // With this setting, you cannot use sonatypeBundleUpload publishTo := sonatypePublishTo.value

-// [Optional] Configure the local staging folder name sonatypeBundleDirectory := (ThisBuild / baseDirectory).value / target.value.getName / "sonatype-staging" / s"${name.value}-${version.value}"
+// [Optional] Configure the local staging folder name if necessary: sonatypeBundleDirectory := (ThisBuild / baseDirectory).value / target.value.getName / "sonatype-staging" / s"${name.value}-${version.value}"

 // [Optional] If you need to manage unique session names, change this default setting: sonatypeSessionName := s"[sbt-sonatype] ${name.value} ${version.value}"